Things appear to be looking up for Huntington Bancshares Incorporated (HBAN)

 Huntington Bancshares Incorporated (HBAN): Who are the competitors?

 The company’s main competitors (and peers) include JPMorgan Chase & Co.
-(JPM) that is trading 7.05% up over the past 12 months and Bank of America Corporation (BAC) that is -19.23% lower over the same period.
-Wells Fargo & Company (WFC) is -7.94% down on the 1-year trading charts.
+(JPM) that is trading 18.80% up over the past 12 months and Bank of America Corporation (BAC) that is -11.37% lower over the same period.
+Wells Fargo & Company (WFC) is 6.41% up on the 1-year trading charts.